-Based on estimated 2019 production levels, we expect our tenures in British Columbia can supply approximately 55% and 92% of our anticipated log consumption at the FSJ Mill and the Mackenzie Mill, respectively.
-We do not necessarily consume the maximum permitted volume of logs that may be harvested from our tenures annually and may adjust between tenure and purchased logs depending on a number of factors, including the availability of purchase logs.
-Long-term management agreements with other tenure holders, including First Nations, and open market log purchases provide the balance of our sawlog requirements.
-Open market log purchases for our Canadian operations come primarily from the following sources:
+Based on estimated 2020 production levels, we expect our tenures in British Columbia can supply all of our anticipated log consumption at the Mackenzie mill.
+We do not necessarily consume the maximum permitted volume of logs that may be harvested from our tenures annually and may adjust between tenure and purchased logs depending on a number of factors, including the availability of logs.
+Long-term management agreements with other tenure holders, including First Nations, and open market log purchases are available to us in addition to our tenured log supply.
+Open market log purchases for our Mackenzie mill come primarily from the following sources: